 • - Heavier than pure walking pads

 The GoPlus converts between a flat under-desk walking pad and a full treadmill with a folding handlebar.
 Fold the handlebar down for under-desk walking at up to 4 mph; raise it for running at up to 7.5 mph.
-At $199, it is the most affordable way to have both modes in one machine.
+It is the most affordable way to have both modes in one machine.
 The 16 × 40-inch belt, 2.25HP brushless motor, and 265 lb weight capacity are genuinely solid at this price.
 For a deeper look at this category, see our best 2-in-1 walking pad treadmills roundup.

 Best for: Budget buyers who want walking and running capability without committing to a full-size treadmill.